HVAPepe/Assignments/README.md

-# HVA Assignments and projects
+# HVA Assignments and Projects

 This is the official GitHub for the HVA Assignments